mskf3000/Tutorials-and-Cheat-Sheets/macOS - MAMP - Oracle OCI8 Module Items.md

 	sudo ln -s libclntsh.dylib.12.1 libclntsh.dylib
 	sudo ln -s libocci.dylib.12.1 libocci.dylib

+#### Compiling the OCI8 Module

-Now install the OCI 8 version that works with your version of PHP.
+Now install the OCI8 version that works with your version of PHP.
 Here is how it breaks down:

 * **PHP 7**: `pecl install oci8`
 * **PHP 5.2–5.6**: `pecl install oci8-2.0.12`